-Education- Education: The World’s Greatest Force For Good
+Education: The World’s Greatest Force for Good

-Mr. Lewis, using the themes of the conference, will explore the way in which education, throughout the world, transforms the lives children lead, and is perhaps the greatest, unacknowledged instrument we have for dramatic social change.
+Mr. Lewis, using the themes of the conference, will explore the way in which education, throughout the world, transforms the lives children lead and is perhaps the greatest, unacknowledged instrument we have for dramatic social change.

-The Health and Human Rights Award from the Doctors of the World, USA.
+Health and Human Rights Leadership Award | Doctors of the World-USA.

-The Baylor International Pediatric AIDS Leadership Award, from the Baylor International Pediatric AIDS Initiative, Baylor College of Medicine, Texas
+Baylor International Pediatric AIDS Leadership Award | Baylor International Pediatric AIDS Initiative, Baylor College of Medicine

-The International Council of Nurses' Health and Human Rights Award, awarded quadrennially for outstanding contributions to international health and human rights.
+The International Council of Nurses' Health and Human Rights Award, awarded quadrennially for outstanding contributions to international health and human rights

 Pearson Peace Medal